 L.D.A.S.
 Coaching Program

 The L.D.A.S.
 Coaching Program is a partnership between Laurentian University’s School of Education, Greater Sudbury Public Library, Sudbury Catholic District School Board and Rainbow District School Board.
-Weekly coaching sessions are held in eight of the local library branches, where a second or third year School of Education University student works directly one on one with their assigned Grade 7 or 8 student.
+Weekly coaching sessions are held in eight of the local library branches, where a second or third year School of Education University student works directly one on one with their assigned Grade 7-9 students.
 The coaches meet their assigned pupil weekly in an effort to assist them in developing self awareness regarding their learning disability and to assist the student in discovering which learning strategies can benefit their overall learning.

 Peace Program (Secondary Level)